Is "My Favorite New Movie" My Favorite Movie? Probing the Understanding of Recursive Noun Phrases: Can LMs Learn the Meaning of Recursive NPs?

 \section{Can LMs Learn the Meaning of Recursive NPs?}

 We investigate the reasons behind the models' low performance on RNPC, specifically whether their failure is due to the lack of in-domain training data or an intrinsic deficiency in their architecture.
-Namely, we attempt to answer question (b): is the target knowledge learnable with appropriate data?
+Namely, we attempt to answer question (b): Is the target knowledge learnable with appropriate data?

-We adopt the challenge set analysis technique proposed by \citet{liu-etal-2019-inoculation}, which exposes a model to a small amount of data from the challenge set and assesses how well they can adapt.
-Specifically, we split the test set of each RNPC task into a training set of 200 examples and a new test set comprising the rest.
-Our splitting strategy ensures that all NPs in the training and test sets have disjoint modifiers in the same position.
-This means that if a modifier appears in the $M_1$ position of an NP in the training set, it cannot appear in the same position of any NP in the test set.
-Then, we fine-tune each model from Figure~\ref{figure:eval_perf} on an increasing number of examples from 10 to 200.
-The learning curves of the best-performing models after fine-tuning (RoBERTa-large (MNLI), RoBERTa-base (MPE), and RoBERTA-large (ADEPT)) are plotted in Figure~\ref{figure:inoculation_results}.\footnote{See Appendix~\ref{appendix:implementation_ino_model} for model and hyperparameter details.}
+We adopt the challenge set analysis technique from \citet{liu-etal-2019-inoculation}, which exposes a model to a small amount of challenge data and assesses how well it can adapt.
+Specifically, we split each RNPC task dataset into a training set of 200 examples and a new test set containing the rest, ensuring that they have different modifiers in the same position.
+For example, if a modifier appears as the $M_1$ of an NP in the training set, it cannot appear in the same position of any NP in the test set.
+Then, we finetune each model from Figure~\ref{figure:eval_perf} on an increasing number of examples (10 to 200).
+The learning curves of the best-performing models (RoBERTa-large (MNLI), RoBERTa-base (MPE), and RoBERTA-large (ADEPT)) are plotted in Figure~\ref{figure:inoculation_results}.\footnote{See Appendix~\ref{appendix:implementation_ino_model} for model and hyperparameter details.}

-On SPTE, the accuracy rapidly climbs from 60.5 to 75.8 with only 10 examples, and then saturates around 92 with 100 examples, approaching human performance (94.1).
+On SPTE, the accuracy rapidly climbs from 61.1 to 75.8 with only 10 examples, and saturates around 92 with 100 examples, approaching human performance (94.1).
 The learning curve on MPTE has more fluctuations, with a peak at 71.1 (150 examples) and a final score of 67.8.
-On EPC, starting around chance (39.9), the accuracy progressively increases up to 64.4 with 200 examples.
+On EPC, starting around chance (39.5), the accuracy progressively increases up to 64.4 with 200 examples.
 These results indicate that the target knowledge is learnable with appropriate training data.
 Furthermore, SPTE may be the easiest task, since it only requires local knowledge about the meaning of the modifiers and the noun.
-By contrast, MPTE and EPC involve world knowledge (e.g., basketball players are generally tall compared to the rest of the population), as well as global reasoning between components in a sentence (e.g., the relationship between the event and the modifiers), which may explain the remaining large gap between model and human performance ($>90$).
+By contrast, MPTE and EPC involve world knowledge (e.g., basketball players are generally tall among the population), as well as global reasoning between components in a sentence (e.g., the relationship between the event and the modifiers), which may explain the remaining large gap between model and human performance ($>90$).